mindspore-ai/docs/tutorials/lite/source_en/use/build.md

 > - Before downloading the image, please make sure docker has been installed.
 > - Docker image does not currently support Windows version compilation.
+> - Third-party libraries that compile dependencies have been installed in the image and environment variables have been configured.

 #### Create a container